 'Kusari' means chain, and the 'Kama' was originally a farming tool, a short sickle.
 Combined, it forms the 'Kusarigama', a weapon used mainly in Okinawa, designed from simple tools to bypass laws against the possession and carrying of weapons in medieval Japan.

-A heavy iron weight is attached to the end of the fairly long chain to enhance its usage as hooking weapon.
+A wooden weight is attached to the end of the fairly long chain to enhance its usage as hooking weapon.

-This model is made of Japanese red oak and the chain is made of chrome plated brass with invisible joints.
+This model is made of Japanese red oak with a oil polish finish and the chain is made of chrome plated brass with invisible joints.
 Brass is significantly less resistant than steel.
 This is a choice for safer Kusarigama training, allowing the chain to break if needed (especially for techniques that include wrapping the chain around the neck).
 A model without chain, the Kama, is also available.